boardgameio/boardgame.io/docs/documentation/api/Game.md

       move: (G, ctx) => {},
       undoable: false,  // prevents undoing the move.
       redact: true,     // prevents the move arguments from showing up in the log.
+      client: false,    // prevents the move from running on the client.
     },
   },